AssemblingTheFuture/zdynamics/content/pages/about/zenteno.md

     colors: colors-e
     elementId: ''
     title: Let's talk!
-    subtitle: 'You can contact me using the following links:'
+    subtitle: 'You can contact me using any of following links :D'
     items:
       - type: FeaturedItem
         styles: